Image Credit: The Goonies (1985) movie poster by Noriyoshi Ohrai

 Boldly explore – Ask your team what they think could be done differently.
 Let them bring ideas to the surface.
 High performers on your team have a keen understanding of the work and they need permission to think bigger.

 Provide scaffolding – Don’t just ask for more, make sure you offer the tools, resources, and coaching they need.
-Scaffold their growth so they feel supported even while being challenged.
+Scaffold their growth so they feel supported while being challenged.

 Celebrate small discoveries – Every step forward, every small success, is a gem.
 Recognize the wins and let people know the impact they’re having.
 Confidence grows when contributions are seen and valued (HBR, 2024).